Misiix9/mihaly-portfolio/public/legal/en/legal-notice.md

 No warranty is given for completeness or accuracy.
 External links are the responsibility of their owners.

 **Copyright**
-© Current year Mihaly Gyori.
+ Selora.
 All rights reserved.
 Content and assets may not be reused without permission unless otherwise stated.